Last Updated: 4 months ago

 Audiologists are in the business of trying to keep their profession as relevant as possible.
 With the advancement of technology and the offering of multiple hearing aid brands, things are not the same as they used to be.

 As consumers, we want hearing aids to be as cheap as eyeglasses, But at the same time, some professionals and hard-of-hearing folks don’t want the eye clinic business structure or business model.
-Where professionals with fewer qualifications are providing services for fitting eyeglasses, or in our case, hearing aids and those who are at the top of their professions are doing more health prevention work and examination.
+Professionals with fewer qualifications are providing services for fitting eyeglasses, or in our case, hearing aids, and those who are at the top of their professions are doing more health prevention work and examinations.

 How to buy hearing aids at Costco?